Guide: Hosting a Podcast for your Fitness Business.

 The other things you’ll need are:

 Pretty much any laptop will do.
 As long as it has the technical specs that can support modern software, then you’re good.
 As for the software, it’s really up to you.
 You need software that is able to:

 - Record audio.

 - Bring out the high and low pitches in your voice equally.
 This is sort of optional.
-But this adds a nice “even” sounds to your voices pitch.
+But this adds nice “even” sounds to the pitch of your voice.